“Build and they will come” is what most new ecommerce site owners believe, and if you’re one of them by now you may have realized how untrue that is.

 Since the cost of PPC keywords do not fit the budget of most SMEs (Small and Medium Enterprises), digital marketing, fueled by SEO, has become the weapon of choice for most marketers.
 And unlike PPC ads, SEO doesn’t eat into your profit margin.
 Instead, it provides ecommerce websites with a better option to market their website and bring in more visitors through the organic channel.

-In case, your ecommerce site is built using Magento platform here’s an excellent article on Magento SEO Tips which you might find very useful.
+In case, your ecommerce site is built using Magento platform here’s an excellent article on Magento SEO Tips which you might find very useful, and if you are looking for a guide on magento SEO then here is the one for you.

 So by now, you probably are convinced about why SEO is very important for your ecommerce business.
 In this blog post, I have covered a handy SEO guide for ecommerce website marketing.
 Go through this 12-step SEO guide and implement these suggestions to supercharge your ecommerce site.